 What you need to know from Women’s Sports Medicine at TRIA

 Bone health is important for everyone through every stage of life.
-Women, however, are more likely than men to develop an injury related to bone health.
+But women are more likely to develop an injury related to bone health than men.
 Read this information to learn about bone health through your current age, as well as what to expect in the years ahead.
 Understanding how vitamins, minerals and other factors affect your bone health is important.
 The more you know about bone health, the more you’ll be able to recognize when and why you might be at risk of injuries related to bone health.